EzzatOmar/bake/docs/plugin-test-todo.md

 Run opencode with `opencode --model zai-coding-plan/glm-4.6 run --model [message]` e.g. `opencode run --model zai-coding-plan/glm-4.6 'write hello to ./hello.txt'`

+## Your Task
+ we are building a plugin for opencode @.opencode/agent/opencode-plugin-builder.md we have done a rewrite of the plugin and split the rules in different files. @.opencode/plugin/bake.ts

+you just is to run opencode with `opencode run --model zai-coding-plan/glm-4.6 [message]` and prompt it to to a specific write in a folder to check if the rule is applied.
+Usually only if violated it triggers a response. some prevent file changes some just throw after file changes to inform the agent.

+her is a list of your rules to check @docs/plugin-test-todo.md

+you can only check the plugin when running opencode with `opencode run --model zai-coding-plan/glm-4.6 message`. this will automatically

+Docuement your progress in this file.
+Write new BUG reports (short) for pm.

+## Test Summary (2025-12-07)

+### Passed Rules (Before-Write)
+- [x] gen.no-js-files - Agent auto-corrects to .ts
+- [x] gen.no-ts-file-in-root - Agent auto-corrects location
+- [x] fn.file-name - Agent auto-corrects to fn. prefix
+- [x] ctrl.file-name - Agent auto-corrects to ctrl. prefix
+- [x] api.file-name - Agent auto-corrects to api. prefix

+### Blocked Rules (After-Write)
+All after-write rules are blocked by BUG-002:
+- [ ] fn.default-export, fn.return-type, fn.parameter-count
+- [ ] api.default-export-is-elysia, api.imports-elysia
+- [ ] ctrl.default-export, ctrl.return-type

+### Critical Bugs Found
+- **BUG-001**: Relative paths not matched in isInWhichFolder checks
+- **BUG-002**: After-write rules broken - wrong metadata access (`filediff` vs `filepath`)

+---

 ## How to use this list:

 1. For each item below, create a file that violates the rule